aptos-foundation/AIPs/aips/passkeys.md

    4. On certain operating systems, the passkey is backed up and syncs seamlessly with multiple devices (see [backup eligibility](#backup-eligibility)).

 2. **Security:**
-   1. With passkeys, the private key is stored securely on the device instead of the browser, alleviating the need to store any sensitive material in browser storage where it could be potentially accessed by a malicious party either through physical access on the device or supply chain attacks via a malicious dependency.
+   1. With passkeys, the private key is stored securely on the device instead of the browser, alleviating the need to store any sensitive material in browser storage where it could be potentially be accessed by a malicious party either through physical access on the device or supply chain attacks via a malicious dependency.
    2. By default, passkeys provide a consent-driven signing experience and prompt the user to authenticate every time they sign, similar to Apple Pay or Google Pay.
-   3. Passkeys are bound to a relying party and are not phishable.
+   3. Passkeys are bound to a relying party (e.g., a website) and are not phishable.

 ## Alternative solutions